Newex/PartialSourceGen/README.md

 - [x] The type will be retained when including initializer on a non-nullable property.
 - [x] Any methods or fields that are referenced from a property will be included in the partial class
 - [x] If the input is a struct, and contains property initializers then all the constructors and their references to fields and methods will be included.
+- [x] If the model is a partial model, all properties from the partial model will be included.
+- [x] If the model uses inheritance, all properties from ancestors will be included (except `System.Object`).

 # Warning when using InternalsVisibleTo
 If you use the `InternalsVisibleTo` to a project that contains the `PartialSourceGen` library you will get a warning that you have a conflict `CS0436`.